uhasmicoda/MySeleniumNewRepo/New Text Document.md

 18 What is git pull vs git fetch?

-git fetch downloads changes without merging, while git pull fetches and merges changes automatically.
+git fetch downloads changes without merging, while git pull fetches and merges changes automatically. (just to chek git pull)

 19 What is git clone?